heber-silva/CKA-Obsidian-Vault/Workloads/Pods/Init Container.md

 myapp-pod   1/1       Running   0          9m
 ```

-This simple example should provide some inspiration for you to create your own init containers.
-[What's next](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#what-s-next) contains a link to a more detailed example.
+This simple example should provide some inspiration for you to create your own init containers. [](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#what-s-next) contains a link to a more detailed example.

 ## Detailed behavior[](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#detailed-behavior)